 Children's social care services or the police may give their view to the LADO but they cannot require the case manager to suspend a member of staff or a volunteer, although the case manager should give appropriate weight to their advice.
-The power to suspend is vested in the governing body or Trust who are the employers.
+The power to suspend is vested in the governing body or proprietor who are the employers.
 However, where a strategy discussion, or initial assessment, concludes that there should be enquiries by the children's social care services, and/or an investigation by the police, the LADO should canvass police and children's social care services for views about whether the accused member of staff should be suspended from contact with children.
 Police involvement does not make it mandatory to suspend a member of staff; this decision should be taken on a case-by-case basis having undertaken a risk assessment about whether the person poses a risk of harm to children.

-Witton Middle School has processes and procedures in place to manage any safeguarding concerns about staff members (including supply staff and volunteers).
+St John's C.E Primary School have processes and procedures in place to manage any safeguarding concerns about staff members (including supply staff and volunteers).